ac-optimus/Word2Vec_PYTORCH/README.md

 # Word2Vec_PYTORCH

 The repository contains PyTorch implementation of Word2Vec.
-All the major tasks like vocabulary creation, preprocessing, train and test methods are added.
+All the major tasks like vocabulary creation, preprocessing, train and test methods are supported.
 This can be helpful in any NLP project where Word2Vec is an essential part.
 The PyTorch implementation enables simple tweaks that can be useful.

 ## **Repository Structure:**